poser55/linked-db-rows/README.md

     * defaultPkGenerator:  how to generate primary keys for new rows (default: NextValuePkGenerator)
     * overriddenPkGenerators: pk generator overrides for special tables
     * fieldMappers: if you want to treat inserting certain fields in a special way (matching by field name for now).
 This allows e.g. to NOT treat certain fields.
     * forceInsert: in case an update would be possible: create a new row and remap other entries.
+Default: true If forceInsert is false we update the existing entries (if entries exist for the given primary key).
     * ignoreFkCycles: by default if in your DDL there are cycles between your table relationships, it refuses to re-import them.
 Setting this flag to true, ignores cycles (and imports non-cycles anyways).

 #### Remapping entries to add them somewhere else